Mark Novels – Chairman and Coach

 About 45 years ago I competed in the county swimming championships and dabbled in cross country running and longer distance track running.
-Since then, apart from a regular gym routine, I’ve had an on and off relationship with sporting activity.
+Since then, I’ve had an on and off relationship with sporting activity.
 It wasn’t until my mid-50s, when an accumulation of excess weight prompted me to detox and take up running on a regular basis.
-However, I didn’t fully catch the running bug until I completed my first 10k race in 2021, surprisingly coming first in my age category and 16th overall.
+I completed my first 10k race in 2021, surprisingly coming first in my age category and 16th overall.
 I went on to compete at several other distances and eventually joined HRC in March 2022.
-Since then, I’ve made some great friends and, with HRC coaching and support, I’ve improved my running, acquired a few PBs, and completed the Leadership in Running Fitness Course.
-HRC has done so much for me so, with retirement looming, it’s only fair I give something back.
+Since then, I’ve made some great friends and, with HRC coaching and support, I’ve improved my running, acquired a few PBs, and become a coach.
+HRC has done so much for me so it’s only fair I give something back.

 I ran with my Dad as a youngster.
 He would always joke that I had a stitch before I got out of the door!
 I stuck with it and ran at school and at Uni.
 When I was in my 20s and 30s I ran a little but kept fit generally doing dance, gym and yoga activities.
 In my 40s I took up running again and was encouraged by friends to join the club.
 My running times improved and I can now run longer with the encouragement of running buddies.
 I have met some lovely friends at the club and know that whatever pace I am running there will be a group and friends to encourage and keep me going.